Ivan Dérer

 Ivan Dérer (2 March 1884 in Malacka, Kingdom of Hungary – 10 March 1973 in Prague, Czechoslovakia) was a prominent Slovak politician, lawyer, journalist and regional chairman of the Czechoslovak Social Democratic Workers' Party in Slovakia.
-Serving in 1920 as Minister for Administration of Slovakia, in 1939 to 1934 as Minister of Education and from 1934 to 1938 as Minister of Justice.
-He was one of the signers of Martin Declaration in 1918.
+Serving in 1920 as Minister for Administration of Slovakia, from 1929 to 1934 as Minister of Education, and from 1934 to 1938 as Minister of Justice.
+He was one of the signers of Martin Declaration in 1918, and as a member of the Slovak National Council, he brought this document to Prague, where he was appointed as a member of the Revolutionary National Assembly.
+He was affiliatied with the Hlasists, a group of Slovak followers of T. G. Masaryk.
+Dérer was also supporter of Czechoslovakism and strongly opposed Slovak separatism and clerofascism (ľuďáks).

 His son, Vladimir Derer was a prominent British Labour Party activist who founded the influential Campaign for Labour Party Democracy.